 Tim Cook Calls Texas Governor over App Store Age Verification Bill

-- Apple CEO Tim Cook reached out to Texas Governor Greg Abbott recently to request that he veto a bill mandating age verification for app store users.
+- Last week, Apple CEO Tim Cook reached out to Texas Governor Greg Abbott to request that he either veto or modify a bill mandating app stores to verify the age of every user downloading apps in the state.

 Apple CEO Presses Texas Governor to Stop Child Safety App Bill